 Your Achilles tendon is a band of tissue that connects calf muscles to your heel bone.
 Achilles tendinitis occurs when this tendon becomes inflamed.

 Tight calves are often the culprit of Achilles tendinitis.
-Runners who are running long distances and increasing their mileage quickly can get Achilles tendinitis, as can tennis or basketball players.
+Runners running long distances and increasing their mileage quickly can get Achilles tendonitis, as can tennis or basketball players.

 Usually, you can treat Achilles tendinitis at home with ice and rest.
 Serious cases can lead to tendon ruptures that may require surgery.

 6. Turf Toe